How to calculate market size

 These are honest reflections on how well your marketing will realistically do, how long it would take you to contact customers, and how quickly new customers will respond to your marketing activity.

-Use these to refine your calculation.
+Use these to refine your market size calculation.

 3. How to calculate market share